veered/lmtk/README.md

 ## Description
 `gpt-repl` is a REPL interface for interacting with GPT-based tools.
 The base mode is `synth-chat` which mimics ChatGPT functionality using the normal OpenAI GPT-3 API and iterative self-summary.

+This project is still in the early stages of development.
+It will have bugs and frequent breaking changes.

 ## Install